 - UK (Very high human development)

 - Central African Republic (Low human development

-- Write a sentence (or longer for more able students) to explain the information shown by your graph.
+- Write two sentences (or longer for more able students) to explain the information shown by your graph.

 - MV Geography Resource 2.5.2 HDI Graph answer slide can be used at the start of the next session.